 - Get a piece of tape ready, then position the neck of the bottle in the center of this fold and angle the tissue pouf so the fluffy side points upward.
 Tape the twist tie to the bottle neck.
 It’s OK if it won’t stand up straight yet.

 - Next, open the other two sheets of tissue.
-Lay the first one flat in front of you, and lay the second one on top, but angled so that the corners form points.
+Lay the first one flat in front of you (if you’re using printed tissue lay it printed side down), and lay the second one on top, but angled so that the corners form points.
 Stand the bottle in the center and fold each outer corner of the tissue upward, gathering everything around the neck of the bottle.
 Secure it with another twist tie.

 - Now unroll the cello and set the bottle in the center.
-Cut a big enough piece so that all the corners will reach to the top of the bottle, then fold all the corners in and gather them around the neck of the bottle.
+Cut a big enough piece so that all the corners will reach to the top of the bottle, then pull all the corners up and gather them around the neck of the bottle.
 Secure with another twist tie.

 - And finally, choose a ribbon to wrap around the neck of the bottle.
 If you like, add a few artificial flowers or a gift tag.